+RangesToExpand

+The options on the RangesToExpand attribute are ALL, ONLY\WITH\VALID\ITEMS, and NONE.

-If you set the RangesToExpand attribute to ALL, Address Verification expands the house number ranges whenever individual house numbers are available.
-If you set RangesToExpand to ONLY_WITH_VALID_ITEMS, Address Verification expands the ranges only if the reference data contains the complete list of house numbers within the specified range.
+If you set RangesToExpand to ALL, Address Verification expands the house number ranges whenever any building or house number is available for the street in the suggested address.

+If you set RangesToExpand to ONLY\WITH\VALID\ITEMS, Address Verification expands the ranges only if the reference data contains the complete list of house numbers within the range for the street.

 You can turn off the range expansion by setting the RangesToExpand attribute to NONE.
 The default value is NONE.

-When the complete list of house numbers is not available in the reference address database, the ONLY_WITH_VALID_ITEMS setting works the same way as NONE.
+When a complete list of house numbers is available in the reference address database, the ONLY\WITH\VALID\ITEMS option behaves in the same way as ALL.
+When a complete list of house numbers is not available in the reference address database, the ONLY\WITH\VALID\ITEMS setting behaves in the same way as NONE.

+FlexibleRangeExpansion

-You can use the RangesToExpand attribute in conjunction with the FlexibleRangeExpansion attribute to achieve the optimum results.
-If you set FlexibleRangeExpansion to ON, Address Verification expands the initial items in a list.
-Address Verification internal logic decides the number of results to expand and how many to keep as ranges without exceeding the MaxResultCount value.
-Therefore, when you set FlexibleRangeExpansion to ON, the suggestion list might contain both expanded and unexpanded ranges for house numbers and buildings.
-The number of results and the nature of the suggestion list depend on the values you specify for MaxResultCount, RangesToExpand, and FlexibleRangeExpansion.
+You can configure the RangesToExpand attribute in conjunction with the FlexibleRangeExpansion attribute to enable address suggestions that include both number ranges and individual numbers.
+The FlexibleRangeExpansion attribute is set to ON by default.

+When the FlexibleRangeExpansion attribute is ON, Address Verification uses internal logic to determine how many results to expand and how many to keep as ranges so that the results do not exceed the MaxResultCount value.
+For example, Address Verification might expand only the initial items in the suggestion list and return number ranges for the remaining addresses.

-Note: Address Verification ignores the FlexibleRangeExpansion attribute when the RangesToExpand attribute value is NONE.
+Therefore, the numbers of results and the nature of the suggestion list can depend on the value that you specify for MaxResultCount in addition to the RangesToExpand and FlexibleRangeExpansion values.